Nuruddin Farah: Literary career

 After releasing an early short story in his native Somali language, Farah shifted to writing in English while still attending university in India.
 His books have been translated into 17 languages.

-His first novel, From a Crooked Rib (1970), told the story of a nomad girl who flees from an arranged marriage to a much older man.
+His debut novel, From a Crooked Rib (1970), told the story of a nomad girl who flees from an arranged marriage to a much older man.
 Published by Heinemann Educational Books (HEB) in their African Writers Series, the novel earned him mild but international acclaim.
 On a tour of Europe following the publication of A Naked Needle (HEB, 1976), Farah was warned that the Somali government planned to arrest him over its contents.
 Rather than return and face imprisonment, Farah began a self-imposed exile that would last for 22 years, during which time he taught in the United States, Germany, Italy, Sweden, Sudan, India and Nigeria.

 Farah describes his purpose for writing as an attempt "to keep my country alive by writing about it", and for Nadine Gordimer he was one of the continent's "true interpreters".
 His trilogies of novels – "Variations on the Theme of an African Dictatorship" (1980–83) and "Blood in the Sun" (1986–99) – form the core of his work.
 First published by Allison and Busby, "Variations" included Sweet and Sour Milk (1979), Sardines (1981) and Close Sesame (1983), and was well received in a number of countries.
-Farah's reputation was cemented by his most famous novel, Maps (1986), the first part of his "Blood in the Sun" trilogy.
+Farah's reputation was cemented by his most famous novel, Maps (1986), the first volume of his "Blood in the Sun" trilogy.
 Maps, which is set during the Ogaden conflict of 1977, employs the innovative technique of second-person narration for exploring questions of cultural identity in a post-independence world.
 Farah followed this with Gifts (1993) and Secrets (1998), both of which earned awards.
 His subsequent "Past Imperfect" trilogy comprises Links (2004), Knots (2007) and Crossbones (2011).
 His most recent novels are Hiding in Plain Sight, published in 2014, and North of Dawn (2018).
+Writing in the Los Angeles Review of Books, Bhakti Shringarpure observed: "The most prolific writer Somalia has ever produced, Farah has indeed kept his country alive in our collective imaginations for the past 40 years. ...
+North of Dawn beautifully articulates the pervasive anxiety and nervous condition of being a migrant."

 Farah is also a playwright, whose plays include work for the stage — A Dagger in Vacuum (produced Mogadiscio, 1970), The Offering (produced Colchester, Essex, 1975), Yussuf and His Brothers (produced Jos, Nigeria, 1982) — and for radio: Tartar Delight, 1980 (Germany), and A Spread of Butter.

 Besides literature, Farah is an important scholar within Somali Studies.
 He serves on the International Advisory Board of Bildhaan: An International Journal of Somali Studies, published by Macalester College.